Yet another question about Julia's high RAM usage

 julia> # jumped to 386MB

 I was really surprised by the massive jumps of ~90MB and ~130MB for seemingly small things like throwing a MethodError or using the Pkg REPL mode to check my environment.
-This also means that the ~150-200MB estimate for loading the REPL is too low for estimating practical REPL usage even if we stick to the standard library or very small packages.
+This also means that the ~150-200MB estimate for loading the REPL is too low for estimating practical REPL usage even if we don’t use much more than what’s already evaluated.
 By comparison, Python v3.13.3’s REPL takes a little under 10MB to start, and I could import a dozen standard libraries (I’m assuming Python wrappers of C binaries) to just manage 15MB; throwing errors didn’t change the RAM usage.
+To get an idea of what varying amounts of RAM can do, the 5 PlayStation generations had 2+1MB, 32+4MB, 256+256MB, 8GB, and 16GB of system+video RAM or unified RAM.

 Can anybody explain those huge jumps?
 I know the native code is different and isn’t comparable, but could Julia have a much larger overhead for managing the existence of modules, types, methods, etc?